xarmar/conference-track-management/ThoughtProcess.md

 - Inputs are given in PDF, along with the expected outputs.
 Take advantage of this by using use Jest and having a **test driven development mentality**.

 - Developing the front-end is secondary.
 It will be something simple.
-A single-page React application which will help me get more confortable with functional components and challenge myself to use Hooks.
+A single-page React application which will help me get more comfortable with functional components and challenge myself to use Hooks.

 - I will be using **Gitflow as my git approach**.